• Home

 There was once a brace for the cantilevering countertop.

-I had a great experience using the General Finishes gel stain to transform our kitchen from oak-y to espresso brown, and I was confident that the leftover stain that I had would do the trick at patching up these unstained areas evenly.
+I had a great experience using the General Finishes gel stain to transform our kitchen from oak-y to espresso brown, and I was confident that the leftover stain would help us successfully patch up these unstained areas.

-I started by hand sanding the problem areas.
-There was a noticeable ridge of stain where the new finish met the old, and by eliminating it by sanding until I could no longer feel any stain ledge, I guaranteed myself a fresh, smooth surface to re-stain.
+I started by hand sanding the problem areas, including the edges of the stain.
+There was a noticeable ridge of stain where the new finish met the old.
+By sanding until I could no longer feel any stain ledge, I guaranteed myself a fresh, smooth surface to re-stain.

 Sanding the stained cabinet smooth.